City problem · Frankfurt

 Attention

-If two US partner banks ran a six-month review and declined without a commercial blocker, the file is missing the five signals their risk teams need.
+If two US partner banks ran a six-month evaluation and declined without a commercial blocker, the file is missing the five signals their risk teams need.
 The product is fine.

 Two partnership-scoring systems.
 One pack.
 US partner banks score for their own exam.